Residents of Toronto building are calling out landlord for boiler fire and eviction notices

 Toronto residents fed up with their landlord are pasting posters around the city to level accusations against their property owners ranging from building neglect to false eviction notices.

-Farber, however, told blogTO he has no relationship to the ownership or management of the building.
+The Director, however, told blogTO he has no relationship to the ownership or management of the building.

 Golden Equity owns Shoreview Court at 1475 King St. West, where residents have formed a committee to combat a slew of issues in the building.
 Residents say their homes have been deteriorating since Golden Equity bought the property in 2019.